-With interest rates near all-time lows and housing values on the rise, you may be considering purchasing or refinancing a home.
+If you've started earning more money over the last few years, you may be considering purchasing a home or refinancing your current one to pay off your mortgage faster.
 When searching for a lender, you want one that is trustworthy, reputable, and dependable.

 Wells Fargo may be an option worth considering.
 In addition to its banking products, it offers mortgage loans with competitive rates and terms.